-With a beginner video editing software, you can create quick and easy highlights of important memories like family vacations, birthday parties sporting events, school plays or your child's first steps.
-Cutting out all the unnecessary parts of the video and preserving all of the essential moments for the future.
+With a beginner video editing software, you can create simple highlights of important memories like family vacations, birthday parties, sporting events, school plays, or your child's first steps.
+Cutting out all the unnecessary parts of the video and preserving only the best moments for future reference.

-Since all of these entry-level editing solutions offer a way to export an edited video to social media, you can automatically upload a video to Facebook, YouTube or Vimeo for safe keeping and as an easy way to share it with friends or family.
+Since all of these entry-level editing solutions offer a way to export an edited video to social media, you can automatically upload a video to Facebook, YouTube or Vimeo for safe keeping and it is one of the easiest ways to share it with friends or family.

-Impress Your Friends Or Advertise Your Business On Social Media
+Impress Your Friends Or Advertise Your Business Through Videos On Social Media

-With an entry-level video editing software, you'll be able to edit and share major moments in that are happening in your life whether it is video from a coveted sporting event, travel experience or life event.
+With an entry-level video editing software, you'll be able to edit and share the best moments that are happening in your life whether it is video from a coveted sporting event, travel experience or life event.

 Creating a short introduction or promotional video for your business gives you a chance to get yourself in front of a new audience of potential customers and add a more personal touch to your branding.